NPaugust/MidTerm-Web-Technologies/README.md

 HTML / CSS were used.

-# The website has things like a navigation menu with transitions,
+# The website has things like:
-buttons, links, photos and copyright with contacts.
+navigation menu with transitions, buttons, links, photos and copyright with contacts.
 Resources were taken from various sources.
 Guides:https://www.youtube.com/watch?v=_xkSvufmjEs